lambdanil/astOS/README.md

 ```
 sudo chmod 666 /var/run/docker.sock
 ```
+* Remount error message on boot and shutdown

 * If you run into any issues, report them on [the issues page](https://github.com/CuBeRJAN/astOS/issues)

 # Contributing